How much do the various tours cost?

 What time(s) are the tours?

-We have three options for tours: A.M. and P.M. or EITHER.
+We have three options for tours: A.M., P.M. or EITHER.
 Due to a number of factors, specific start times for a tour cannot be known until the actual tour is assigned.
-Sunday thru Thursday, we can only book tours between 10:30a and 12:00p.
-On Fridays and Saturdays however, you can request the morning, afternoon, or either (if your plans are flexible) time slots.
+Sunday thru Thursday, we book tours between 10:30a and 2PM.
+On Fridays and Saturdays between 10:30 and 4:30PM (subject to availability).

 How long do the tours last and can we do both on the same day?

-The Woman and Her Offspring and Integrity tours lasts about 3 1/2 hours, including a 1/2 hour cafeteria break.
-The Bible in American History tour lasts about 2 1/2 to 3 hours, including a 1/2 hour break.
+The Woman and Her Offspring, Integrity & The Bible in American History tours lasts about 3 1/2 hours, including a 1/2 hour cafeteria break.
 You should plan on your total museum experience, including check-in, etc., to take about 4 hours.
 Due to the length of the tours and the amount of information presented in them, we only allow groups to book one tour in a single day.

 Can we request a specific guide?